-PROJECT H.8.c: Co w-calf separation study THEME: Sustainab GOAL: H. Improve and implement stock assessments, based on the best available science TARGET: H.8.
-Asse ess status of dolphin stocks in the eastern tropical Pacific EXECUTION: Ecosy vstem and Bycatch Program Objectives Evaluate whether permanent separation of dolphin mothers and their calves occurs during purse-seine fishing operations on dolphin-associated tuna.
+PROJECT H.8.c: Co ow-calf separation study THEME: Sustainable Fisheries GOAL: H. Improve and implement stock assessments, based on the best available science TARGET: H.8.
+Asse TARGET: H.8.
+Assess status of dolphin stocks in the eastern tropical Pacific EXECUTION: Ecos EXECUTION: Ecosystem and Bycatch Program Objectives Evaluate whether permanent separation of dolphin mothers and their calves occurs during purse-seine fishing operations on dolphin-associated tuna.
 Background With the drastic decrease in dolphin mortality due to entanglement in tuna purse- seine nets during the 1990s, more attention was paid to other possible sources of mortality.
 Some studies have shown that in the 1980s and 1990s there were cases of orphaned nursing calves due to maternal mortality.
 Based on analysis of biological samples collected by fisheries observers, it has also been suggested that mothers and calves may be separated during chases leading to purse-seine sets.
 However, it remains an open question whether current fishing operations lead to permanent separation of cows and calves.
 The objective of this study is to resolve this question by determining, through direct observation, whether dolphin mothers and calves are indeed separated during chase and/or backdown.
-Relevance for Improve the management of dolphin stocks in the ETP. management 1 Duration 1 year Work plan and May 2022: obtain commitment from one or more purse-seiners to participate in status the study.
-June - August 2022: hold workshop on development of a detailed field protocol; consultation with drone team on project details; hire graduate students and an observer to assist with project.
+Relevance for Improve the management of dolphin stocks in the ETP. management 1 Duration 1 year Work plan and May 2022: obtain commitment from one or more purse-seiners to participate in the study. status June - August 2022: hold workshop on development of a detailed field protocol; consultation with drone team on project details; hire graduate students and an observer to assist with project.
 September - November 2022: preparation for study.
 December 2022 - January 2023: Conduct field study.
 January - May 2023: data analysis; report preparation.
 External Michael Scott; collaborators Workshop participants: Drs.
 Karin Forney and Eric Archer (NMFS); Drs.
 Lisa Balance and John Durban (Oregon State University).
 Drone company; several graduate students, one or more purse-seine vessels.
-Pacific Alliance for Sustainable Tuna Deliverables Presentation of results at SAC-14 (May 2023).
-Comments In as much as full funding for this project has not yet been secured, the timeline shown above is preliminary.
+Pacific Alliance for Sustainable Tuna Deliverables Presentation of results at SAC-14 and SAC-15 (May 2023-2024).
+Comments As much as full funding for this project has not yet been secured, the timeline shown above is preliminary.